Practical Tips from the Experts at Tree Care Enterprises

 - Suppresses weeds

-- Enriches the soil over time
+- Enriches soil over time

 3. Avoid Over-Pruning During Summer